Donaim/proviral-pres1/slides.md

 - Unlike the low coverage X's, primers are something that is present in the actual, physical input sequence.

-- These are short strings of nucleotides that are synthetically added to the both ends of the amplified sequences.
+- They are short strings of nucleotides that are synthetically added to the both ends of the amplified sequences.

 - This trick serves two purposes: it allows the rybosome to do the amplification, and they are evidence of successfull assembly.